Nathaniel Allen House Restoration Project

 The restoration of the Nathaniel Allen House began in 2013 and is due to be completed in late December 2020.
 Technically known as the Nathaniel Allen House, going forward the property will be known as the Nathaniel Allen Center for Arts and Culture, aka Allen Center.
 We anticipate a gradual, COVID safe, slow opening beginning in January 2021, and expect full activities to launch in late 2021 with a grand gala opening celebration along the way.
 Click on the photo below to watch a short slideshow of the Allen House Project - aka Allen Center.
 We hope you will drop by and view the Allen Center for yourself in early 2021.
 Watch for an announcement on small open house gatherings in the coming months.

 Join in Our Efforts!

-With your help, we can make the Nathaniel Allen House project a success:
+With your help, we can make the Nathaniel Allen Center for Arts and Culture a success:

 *Advocate for the Newton Cultural Alliance in the community.

 *Connect the Newton Cultural Alliance to potential funders for the project.